dmbarbour/wikilon/docs/AboutABC.md

 When a relevant block is copied, both copies are relevant. (*Note:* Technically, only one of the two copies must be relevant.
 However, it is difficult to explain this in a type system, and difficult to track in a streaming scenario.
 For simplicity, both copies are relevant.)

+*Note:* Substructure may be enforced statically, dynamically, or ignored by a given implementation of ABC.
+It's essentially a primitive annotation to mitigate the lack of structured syntax and encourage linear programming styles (i.e. avoidance of copy and drop in generic code).

 ### Conditional Behavior

 A sum type, `(a + b)`, represents that we're either right with `b` or left with `a`.
 Convention is to pun 'right' with 'true', i.e. `(false+true)` ordering.
 A sum type is the typical result of making an observation, such as comparing two numbers: